moeketsisegalo/Capstone_Project_Consolidation/README.md

 ### Running with venv
 1. Ensure that your virtual environment is active.
+2. Change to the project's root directory:

-2. Start the Django development server:
+4. Start the Django development server:
 ```
 python manage.py runserver
 ```